UPHL-BioNGS/Cecret/README.md

 Yes.
 Set `params.bamsnap = true`.
 This is false by default because of how long it takes.
 It will work with variants called by `ivar` and `bcftools`, although it is **MUCH** faster with the vcf created by bcftools.

 Warning : will not work on all variants.
 This is due to how bamsnap runs.
+It is even less likely to work on indels.

 ### What if I am using an amplicon based library that is not SARS-CoV-2?

 In your config file, set your `params.reference_genome`, `params.primer_bed`, and `params.gff_file` appropriately.

-You'll also want to set `params.pangolin = false` and `params.nextclade = false`
+You'll also want to set `params.pangolin = false`, `params.nextclade = false`, and configure your vadr container appropriately.

 ### This workflow has too many bells and whistles.
 I really only care about generating a consensus fasta.
 How do I get rid of all the extras?